 Example: The roses you sent for Dad were beautiful.

 Send a Thank You Card to the leader of the group and include in the message a reference to the other members.

 Example: The flowers sent by the members of the Hospital Board were beautiful and greatly appreciated.

 If the members have their names on the floral card, a Thank You Card (without a personal message) is sent to each name on the card.

 When a group of neighbors, employees, etc., send flowers, a Thank You Card to each name on the card is sufficient.

 The Thank You Card is sufficient . . .
-If there is a personal message on the card and you feel it should have a reply you can answer it on the Thank You Card.
+If there is a personal message on a card you received and you feel it should have a reply you can answer it on the Thank You Card.

 Friends who Volunteer Cars and Services: